-The consolidated entity has applied AASB 2010-5 from 1 January 2011.
-These amendments make numerous editorial amendments to a range of Australian Accounting Standards and Interpretations, including amendments to reflect changes made to the text of International Financial Reporting Standards by the International Accounting Standards Board.
+The consolidated entity has applied AASB 2010-5 amendments from 1 July 2011.
+The amendments made numerous editorial amendments to a range of Australian Accounting Standards and Interpretations, including amendments to reflect changes made to the text of International Financial Reporting Standards by the International Accounting Standards Board.